apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 ##Memory Allocation

 Drill evenly splits the available memory among all instances of the spillable operators.
 When a query is parallelized, the number of operators is multiplied, which reduces the amount of memory given to each instance of the operators during a query.
+To see the difference in memory consumption between the operators, you can run a query and then view the query profile in the Drill Web UI.
+Optionally, you can disable the Hash operators, which forces Drill to use the Merge-Join and Streaming-Aggregate operators.

 **Memory Allocation Configuration Options**